khaors/geocompr/main.md

 This includes simplification (of lines and polygons), the creation of buffers and centroids, and shifting/scaling/rotating single geometries using 'affine transformations' (sections \@ref(simplification) to \@ref(affine-transformations)).
 Binary transformations modify one geometry based on the shape of another.
 This includes clipping and geometry unions, covered in sections \@ref(clipping) and \@ref(geometry-unions) respectively.
-Type transformations (from a polygon to a line, for example) are demonstrated in section \@ref(type-transformations) and 'rasterization' is covered in section \@ref(rasterization).
+Type transformations (from a polygon to a line, for example) are demonstrated in section \@ref(type-trans) and 'rasterization' is covered in section \@ref(rasterization).

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.